National Sunscreen Day

 Young woman applying sunscreen on a sunny beach, wearing a wide-brimmed hat, flowy summer dress, beach setting.

-National sunscreen day illustration, AI generated
+National sunscreen day illustration

 Welcome to the sunny side of the internet, where we're about to dive headfirst into the fascinating history of National Sunscreen Day!
 Grab your shades, slather on that SPF, and let's get started.